 If you are thinking of coming to London and would like to consider using AD, please fill in the enquiry form on the right. tell us the basics (when, for how long, group size, etc.), how general or specific interests are, and click on 'Submit.' (or simple email

 You may be interested to know that Ken Allinson and Victoria Thornton (founder and Director of Open City / Open House London) have now completed a 6th edition of 'A Guide to London's Contemporary Architecture' (Routledge / Architectural Press).
-It is currently with the printers and should be available in the late Spring of 2014.
-We are also updating our mapguide, which should also be available in the Spring.
+It will available from May 28th 2014.
+We are also updating our mapguide, which will be subsequently available.

 Member cities of the GA network: